Questions and Answers: EB-5 Immigrant Investor Program Visa Availability Approach

 Q1.
 What is the visa availability approach to prioritizing adjudication of Form I-526?

 - A1.
-Instead of taking a first-in, first-out (FIFO) approach to processing pending I-526 petitions, USCIS will now first process petitions for investors for whom a visa is either now or soon will be available.
-Form I-526 captures a petitioner’s country of birth, which will be compared with Chart B of the Department of State Monthly Visa Bulletin, indicating visa availability for that country.
-USCIS will use this information, along with other factors, to determine which Form I-526 petitions should be processed first.
-Petitioners can check when to expect processing of their Form I-526 petition on the USCIS Processing Times page that will be revised.
+As of March 31, 2020, we began first processing petitions for investors for whom a visa is either now or soon will be available.
+Form I-526 captures a petitioner’s country of birth, which is compared with Chart B of the U.S. Department of State’s monthly Visa Bulletin, which shows visa availability for that country.
+We use this information, along with other factors, to determine which Form I-526 petitions we should process first.
+Petitioners can check when to expect processing of their Form I-526 petition on the USCIS Processing Times page.

 Q2.
-How is a visa availability approach different from the current FIFO approach?
+How is a visa availability approach different from a strict first-in, first-out (FIFO) approach?

 - A2.
-The significance of this processing change is that, rather than taking a first-in, first-out approach for adjudications of pending I-526 petitions, USCIS will now first process petitions for investors for whom a visa is either now or will soon be available.
-Under the current FIFO process, generally USCIS processes Form I-526 petitions in the order received.
-Under the FIFO process, consequently, petitioners without visa numbers available would tend to be processed ahead of those with visa numbers available, given that the oldest Form I-526 petitions are primarily from countries that are now oversubscribed. (“Oversubscribed” means that a country’s visa demand exceeds the supply of visa numbers available for allocation in a given classification from the U.S. Department of State).
+The significance of this processing change is that, effective March 31, 2020, we began first processing petitions for investors for whom a visa is either now or will soon be available.
+Under a strict FIFO process, we would process Form I-526 petitions in the order received.
+Consequently, petitioners without visa numbers available would be processed ahead of those with visa numbers available, given that the oldest Form I-526 petitions were primarily from countries that were oversubscribed. (“Oversubscribed” means that a country’s visa demand exceeds the supply of visa numbers available for allocation in a given classification from the U.S. Department of State).

 Q3.
 What petitions does this change affect?

 - A3.
-USCIS will apply the visa availability approach to all pending Form I-526 petitions.
-At the same time, USCIS will continue to work on Form I-526 petitions assigned for adjudication before March 31, 2020.
+USCIS applied the visa availability approach to all pending Form I-526 petitions as of March 31, 2020.
+At the same time, USCIS continued to work on Form I-526 petitions assigned for adjudication before March 31, 2020.

 Q4.
 Why is USCIS implementing this visa availability approach?

 - A4.
 This change in Form I-526 prioritization aligns EB-5 processing with certain other USCIS operations and programs that involve numerical caps for visa availability (for example, preference category family visa petitions).
-This change will align better with congressional intent for visa allocation and increase fairness in the administration of the EB-5 immigrant investor program.
+This change aligns better with congressional intent for visa allocation and increases fairness in the administration of the EB-5 immigrant investor program.

 Q5.
 How often will USCIS assess visa availability throughout the year?

 - A5.
-The USCIS Immigrant Investor Program Office (IPO) will assess visa availability monthly by reviewing the Department of State Monthly Visa Bulletin.
+The USCIS Immigrant Investor Program Office (IPO) assesses visa availability monthly by reviewing the Department of State Monthly Visa Bulletin.

 Q6.
 How will USCIS report Form I-526 processing times?